hopenbuild/App-hopen/README.md

 You can find documentation for this module with the perldoc command.

     perldoc App::hopen                      For command-line options
-    perldoc App::hopen::Conventions         For terminology and workflow
+    perldoc App::hopen::Manual         For terminology and workflow
     perldoc Data::Hopen                     For the underlying engine

 You can also look for information at: